flutter/website/src/docs/cookbook/plugins/play-video.md

       appBar: AppBar(
         title: Text('Butterfly Video'),
       ),
-      // Use a FutureBuilder to display a loading spinner while you wait for the
+      // Use a FutureBuilder to display a loading spinner while waiting for the
       // VideoPlayerController to finish initializing.
       body: FutureBuilder(
         future: _initializeVideoPlayerFuture,
         builder: (context, snapshot) {
           if (snapshot.connectionState == ConnectionState.done) {
             // If the VideoPlayerController has finished initialization, use
-            // the data it provides to limit the Aspect Ratio of the Video return AspectRatio(
+            // the data it provides to limit the aspect ratio of the video. return AspectRatio(
               aspectRatio: _controller.value.aspectRatio,
-              // Use the VideoPlayer widget to display the video
+              // Use the VideoPlayer widget to display the video.
               child: VideoPlayer(_controller),
             );
           } else {
             // If the VideoPlayerController is still initializing, show a
-            // loading spinner
+            // loading spinner.
             return Center(child: CircularProgressIndicator());
           }
         },